Geometry of Singular Foliations and Learning Manifolds in ReLU Networks via the Data Information Matrix

 is locally integrable at smooth points. \end{proposition}

-We call the foliation resulting from Prop. \ref{prop:fol} the {\it learning foliation}.
+The proof of this proposition can be found in Appendix~\ref{app:proof_prop_fool}.
+We call the foliation resulting from \cref{prop:fol} the \emph{data foliation}.
 Its significance is clarified by the following examples. }

-As an illustration of the distributions $\cD$ and $\cD^\perp$ {(orthogonal computed with respect to the euclidean metric in $M=\R^d$)}, in MNIST, we present Fig.~\ref{fol-D} and Fig.~\ref{fol-Dperp}.
-We notice that, while moving in $\cD$ from one data point , the model predicts a meaningful label, while moving in $\cD^\perp$, the model maintains high confidence on the label, though not in line with the image.
-Both Fig.~\ref{fol-D} and Fig.~\ref{fol-Dperp} were obtained by projecting the {\sl same} direction on $\cD$ and $\cD^\perp$ at each step. {Notice that the phenomena we observe above are due to the fact that the neural network output probabilities are invariant by moving in the kernel of the DIM, that is the distribution $\cD^\perp$.}
+As an illustration of the distributions $\cD$ and $\cD^\perp$ {(orthogonal computed with respect to the Euclidean metric in $M=\R^d$)}, in MNIST, {we represent in \cref{fol-constrk} pictures of points along paths tangential to $\cD$ (left) or $\cD^\perp$ (bottom).} {These pictures were} obtained by projecting the {\sl same} direction on $\cD$ {(left) or} $\cD^\perp$ {(bottom)} at each step. {Note that moving along a path in $\cL_{\cD^\perp}$ leaves the predicted probability and label invariants, while moving along a path in $\cL_{\cD}$ changes the predicted label to adapt to the new picture.}

-For a model with GeLU non linearity however, one can see experimentally that we do not have the involutivity property anymore for the distribution $\cD$ (see Table \ref{table1}).
-Hence, there is no foliation whose leaves fill the data space, naturally associated to it via Frobenius Theorem.
+For a model with GeLU non linearity however, one can see experimentally that we do not have the involutivity property anymore for the distribution $\cD$ (see \cref{table1}).
+This can be understood as coming from the non-vanishing Hessian matrix of the GeLU function, as detailed in Appendix~\ref{app:proof_prop_fool}.
+Hence, there is no foliation whose leaves fill the data space, naturally associated to {$\cD$} via Frobenius Theorem.
 To see this more in detail, we define the space $\mathcal{V}^D_x$ generated by $\cD_x$ and the Lie brackets of their generators:

-In Table \ref{table1} we report averages of the dimensions of the spaces $\cD_x$, $\mathcal{V}^D_x$ for a sample of 100 points $x \in \R^d$.
-The non involutivity of the distribution is deduced from the fact the dimension increases when we take the space spanned by the distribution and the brackets of its generators.
-As we can see, while for the ReLU non linearity $\cD$ is involutive and we can define the learning foliation, the brackets of vector fields generating $\cD$ do not lie in $\cD$ for the GeLU and sigmoid non linearities.
+In \cref{table1} we report averages of the dimensions of the spaces $\cD_x$, $\mathcal{V}^D_x$ for a sample of 100 points $x \in \bra{0,1}^d$ \eliot{with a network trained on MNIST}.
+The non involutivity of the distribution is deduced from the fact that the dimension increases when we take the space spanned by the distribution and the brackets of its generators.
+As we can see, while for the ReLU non linearity $\cD$ is involutive and we can define the data foliation, the brackets of vector fields generating $\cD$ do not lie in $\cD$ for the GeLU and sigmoid non linearities.
 Consequently, there is no foliation and the sub Riemannian formalism appears more suitable to describe the geometry in this case.
 We shall not address the question here.